Instagram Ads: A Step-by-Step Guide to Running Your Own Ad Campaign

 What to Expect in This Guide

-While creating and running an Instagram advertising campaign might seem like a daunting task, in the following guide, we’ve broken it down into 5 key steps: research, campaign objective, targeting, creative, and tracking.
+Creating and running your first Instagram advertising campaign sounds pretty daunting, right?
+Well, to make it a little easier, we’ve broken it down into 5 key steps: research, campaign objective, targeting, creative, and tracking.

 Instagram Ads Step #1: Researching Your Competitors

-If that Instagram account uses a Facebook pixel for remarketing (a form of advertising where you target users with ads who have previously visited your website), when you return to Instagram, you should be served with ads featuring the products you browsed on their site.
+If that Instagram account uses a Facebook pixel for remarketing (a form of advertising where you target users with ads who have previously visited your website), when you return to Instagram, you should find ads on your feed featuring the products your browsed.

 Instagram Ads Step #2: Creating Your Campaign Objectives

-Before we get into the nitty-gritty of actually creating an Instagram ad, let’s talk about campaign objectives.
+Before we get into the nitty-gritty of actually creating Instagram ads, let’s talk about campaign objectives.
 A campaign objective is what you want people to do when they see your ads.

 - Brand awareness: reach people more likely to pay attention to your ads and increase awareness for your brand